 Additionally, including a cover letter actually makes the hiring manager’s job easier.
 A good cover letter underscores your skills, education, and experience, and emphasizes why you’re a good match for the role.
+You can even mention your salary requirements.
 It allows you to “sell yourself,” in a personalized (but still professional) format, highlighting your qualifications and how they align with the job requirements.

 According to a recent study on employer preferences, 56% prefer to receive a cover letter.
 And 40% of HR managers say a cover letter is more likely to make them pay attention to a job application, per Career Builder’s annual survey.